-For both plaintiffs and the other organizations detailed in the complaint, HUD initially denied the requested fee waivers shortly after receiving the requests, using boilerplate language, and failing to address each requester's showing as to why they are entitled to a fee waiver.
+For both plaintiffs and the other organizations detailed in the complaints, HUD initially denied the requested fee waivers shortly after receiving the requests, using boilerplate language, and failing to address each requester's showing as to why they are entitled to a fee waiver.

-Compl. ¶ 73.
+Compl.
+I ¶ 73; Compl.
+II ¶ 84.
 On appeal, HUD simply affirmed its initial denials, using broad conclusory terms that failed to address the detailed showings contained in each requester's appeal.
-Id. ¶ 74.
+Compl.
+I ¶ 74; Compl.
+II ¶ 85.
 And in each case, HUD denied the fee waivers where disclosure of the requested documents is likely to cast the agency or Secretary Carson in a negative light.
-Id. ¶ 76.
+Compl.
+I ¶ 76; Compl.
+II ¶ 88.
+Only after non-profit requesters like the plaintiffs have incurred the expense, expenditure of scarce resources, and delay associated with filing suit against HUD has the agency yielded and agreed to provide the requested documents at no charge.
+Compl.
+II ¶ 86.
+Indeed, with respect to CREW's most recent FOIA request at issue HUD finally relented and granted the fee waiver just days before its motion to dismiss was due.
+See Exhibit 20 to D's Mem.

-Far from "isolated instances," the conduct detailed in the complaint tells a story of an agency that reflexively and repeatedly denies public interest fee waivers notwithstanding the extensive, detailed justifications the requesters offer.
-The repeated denials are "not merely isolated mistakes by agency officials," but "a policy or practice of . . . [a] failure to abide by the terms of the FOIA[.]"
+Far from "isolated instances," the conduct detailed in the two complaints tells a story of an agency that, following "an overarching FOIA policy," reflexively and repeatedly denies public interest fee waivers notwithstanding the extensive, detailed justifications the requesters offer.
 Muckrock, LLC v.
-CIA, No. 14-cv-997 (KBJ), 2018 WL 1129713, at \16 (D.D.C.
-Feb.
-28, 2018) (citation omitted).
+CIA, 300 F. Supp.
+3d 108, 133 (D.D.C.
+2018) (emphasis in original).
+The repeated denials are "not merely isolated mistakes by agency officials," but "a policy or practice of . . . [a] failure to abide by the terms of the FOIA."
+Id. at 131 (citation omitted).

 As in Payne, this kind of abuse forms the very essence of a pattern and practice claim.
 In Payne, the Air Force had an informal practice of initially refusing to fulfill the plaintiff's requests for copies of bid abstracts until after he had sought administrative review.
 Although in all cases the requester eventually got the requested information, the D.C.
-Circuit concluded he was nevertheless entitled to declaratory relief to remedy the harm caused by the delay alone, reasoning "stale information is of little value yet more costly than fresh information ought to be."
-837 F.2d at 494.
-Here, too, HUD is improperly using the FOIA's fee waiver provisions "offensively to hinder the release of non-exempt documents," id., citing Long v.
+Circuit concluded he was nevertheless entitled to declaratory relief to remedy the harm caused by the delay alone, reasoning that "stale information is of little value yet more costly than fresh information ought to be."
+837 F.2d at 494.38 Here, too, HUD is improperly using the FOIA's fee waiver provisions "offensively to hinder the release of non-exempt documents," id., citing Long v.
 IRS, 693 F.2d 907, 910 (9th Cir.
-1982), by forcing plaintiffs to file administrative appeals and litigation to protect and advance their interests in receiving the requested documents at no cost.
+1982), by forcing plaintiffs to file administrative appeals and lawsuits to protect and advance their interests in receiving the requested documents at no cost.

 Further, that a fee waiver analysis requires HUD to consider "multiple factors as applied to the particular FOIA request at issue," D's Mem.
-7, does not alter this conclusion.
-While the particulars of the four fee waiver requests at issue here may vary, they share a common core: each unquestionably involved a matter of significant public interest and seeks documents that would shed light on the actions of Secretary Carson and the agency he leads.
-Nevertheless, in
+10, does not alter this conclusion.
+While the particulars of the five fee waiver requests at issue here may vary, they share a common core: each unquestionably involves a matter of significant public interest, was filed by a non-profit public interest organization, and seeks documents that would shed light on the actions of Secretary Carson and the agency he leads.39 Nevertheless, in each case HUD concluded - based on virtually no analysis or support - that the detailed showings plaintiffs provided were insufficient.
+The agency's conduct reflects a pattern and practice of denying fee waivers without